At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

-If someone had told me two years ago that I would one day speak to strangers in cemeteries, I would have smiled politely and changed the subject.
+If someone had told me two years ago that I would become the kind of woman who speaks to strangers in cemeteries, I would have smiled politely and changed the subject.

-Now I go there often enough to know exactly how many steps it takes from the iron gate to my daughters’ grave.
+Now I know exactly how many steps it takes from the iron gate to my daughters’ grave.

 Thirty-four.